DavidJMartinProjects/customer-webservice-api/readme.md

-# customer-webservice
+## Project Description
-> A RESTful web based microservice used to perform CRUD operations on Customer records.
+A RESTful web based microservice used to perform CRUD operations on Customer records.

 This project demonstrates the development of a RESTful web-service using an _"api-driven first"_ approach.
 With focus on clean, maintainable code & high value testcases.